El3Du4Rd0/grammar_esperanto/README.md

 # grammar_esperanto
 ## Description
-in this evidence i have to create a grammar that represents the lenguage Esperanto, make a model of that grammar, do the implementation, test it and realize the complexity analysis
+in this evidence i have to create a grammar that represents the lenguage Esperanto, make a model of that grammar, do the implementation, test it and realize the complexity analysis.
+There is not an specific program paradigm for this problem.

 Esperanto is a constructed lenguage created by Zamenhof in 1887.
 The word Esperanto translates into english as "the one who hopes".
 Esperanto was created with the idea to become the new universal lenguage, sadly that dream won't come true.